Time to Renew

 We are especially grateful for contributions of the individuals and organizations who continue to support AIANTA, especially in turbulent times.

 Your membership allows AIANTA to provide its robust annual programming and outreach.

 Any new member joining us by January 31, 2023, will receive one of AIANTA’s proprietary Bird Singer thumb drives.

 If you are already a member, you may renew your membership for 2023 by January 31, 2023 to receive the thumb drive.
 If you are a new member who has joined within the past 12 months, we can prorate your renewal for the remainder of 2022.

 We’ve only ordered a limited supply of these cute little thumb drives and they will be distributed on a first-come, first-served basis.

 About the Artists

-AIANTA’s Apache Dancer Thumb Drive was designed by NSRGNTS, lead by Native couple Votan Ik and Leah “Povi” Lewis.
-Although they both come from artistic backgrounds, together they’ve developed some of the most iconic images addressing an array of topics across Indian country.
+AIANTA’s Bird Singer Thumb Drive was designed by NSRGNTS, led by Native couple Votan Ik and Leah “Povi” Lewis.
+Although they both come from artistic backgrounds, together they’ve developed some of the most iconic images addressing an array of topics across Indian Country.